swtchlabs/swtch-platform/README.md

 # SWTCH Platform Documentation
-SWTCH Platform Documentation provides the WhitePaper and specifications or the SWTCH Protocol and SWTCH SDK.
+SWTCH Platform Documentation provides the WhitePaper and specifications for the SWTCH Protocol and SWTCH SDK.

 ## SWTCH WhitePaper
 The SWTCH WhitePaper provides a background into the problem space and our potential solutions.